coolcut/2020.fruechtl.me/journal/all-the-likes.md

 > I want a way to display specific bookmarks, I saved in my Pinboard.in account, to also appear publicly on my website.

 With a goal in mind, I looked into technical solutions to archive the desired outcome.
 Thankfully, 11ty offers help with a feature called [JavaScript Data Files](https://www.11ty.dev/docs/data-js/).
-With this feature, you simply run code at build time to fetch data — exactly the thing I needed to do.
+With this feature, you run code at build time to fetch data — exactly the thing I needed to do.

 ## Connecting everything with Pinboard

 With the power of `JavaScript Data Files` and a good amount of inspiration and learning from the [11ty Feedbin Plugin](https://github.com/WebInspectInc/eleventy-plugin-feedbin), I quickly got a first version up and running.
-Besides some fancy caching stuff (which I basically took from the `11ty Feedbin Plugin`), the primary task was to call the Pinboard API and get the data I wanted.
+Besides some fancy caching stuff (which I took from the `11ty Feedbin Plugin`), the primary task was to call the Pinboard API and get the data I wanted.

 Therefore, I stored my Pinboard credentials inside a `.env` file and imported it later via the [dotenv](https://www.npmjs.com/package/dotenv) package.